Solar Legality Oracle

 Where does the data come from and can I reuse it?

-The dataset is compiled by PlugInSolarHub and licensed CC BY 4.0, so it is reusable with attribution.
-Every response includes the license and a disclaimer.
-Educational only, not legal advice.
+Compiled by PlugInSolarHub and licensed CC BY 4.0 — reusable with attribution.
+Every response carries the license and a not-legal-advice disclaimer.